sr39/gizmo-debug/scripts/gizmo_documentation.md

 A detailed methods paper with the numerical methods and tests for these modules is in preparation (PFH et al., 2018), but not yet submitted.
 The modules are therefore proprietary and require explicit permission from PFH to use.
 However their development is active and I encourage users who can contribute to the codebase to do so (after obtaining the appropriate permissions and checking with the developers of this code), in order to help make these modules fully-ready for public release.

 **RT\_LEBRON**: Propagate radiation using the LEBRON (locally-extincted background radiation in optically-thin networks) approximation from Hopkins et al. 2012 (MNRAS 2012, 421, 3488) and Hopkins et al., 2017, arXiv:1702.06148 (where Appendix E gives a complete description of the numerical implementation).
-This is the default radiation transport approximation in the FIRE simulations, but the pure radiation hydro model is separable from the rest of the FIRE physics.
+This is the default radiation transport approximation in the FIRE simulations, but the pure radiation hydro model is separable from the rest of the FIRE physics (although at the moment, the way it is coded anchors it to the particular set of bands used in the FIRE simulations -- it is in principle fully modular to work with the arbitrary set of frequencies here, but this hasn't been fully-updated yet).
 See the methods paper from 2017 for a discussion of the actual approximations made in the module.
 This approximation is distinct from moments-based methods in that it actually correctly allows rays to propagate through one another and exactly reduces to the correct solutions for optically thin media for arbitrary source distributions.
 However it does not capture shadowing (unlike M1) and is not manifestly photon-conserving.
 If you are given permission to use these modules in scientific work, please citeHopkins et al. 2012 (MNRAS 2012, 421, 3488) and Hopkins et al., 2017, arXiv:1702.06148.

 **RT\_FLUXLIMITEDDIFFUSION**: Propagate radiation using the FLD (flux-limited diffusion) approximation.
 This is a zeroth-order moments closure of the RT equations, reducing them to diffusion, valid in the optically thick limit.
 Like all moments methods, it cannot reproduce photons moving through one another correctly, but is manifestly photon-conserving.
 It cannot capture shadowing.